Updated October, 2021.

 If you are transitioning into human resources, additional training is key to understanding the legal, strategic, and practical dimensions of your new role.

-Learn More About the Human Resources for Professionals Certificate
+Learn More About the Human Resources Management Certificate

 Have you found yourself in a human resources role, but lack the knowledge and skills needed to fulfill your responsibilities?